 "Truly Texas Mexican: A Native Culinary Heritage In Recipes."

 Over time and during conquest,Texas Mexican food sustained Native American memory and identity.
-Cooking foods like nopalitos, deer, mesquite and tortillas, indigenous women led the cultural resistance against colonization.
+Cooking nopalitos, deer, mesquite, tortillas and other Native foods, indigenous women led the cultural resistance against colonization.

 15,000 years ago, Native American women domesticated the plants and cooked the same game and fish we eat today.
 It’s the “comida casera,” (home cooking) of contemporary Texas Mexican American families.
 Comida casera was made famous in the late 1800s by indigenous businesswomen, chefs, who operated outdoor diners in downtown San Antonio.
 Later dubbed “Chili Queens,” the chefs were harassed and forced out of business, victims of racism.